 Biobased Fuels & Chemicals

 Torrefaction is an enabling technology for using biomass as feedstock for syngas production.
 Due to its high heating value, homogeneous properties and easy grindability, torrefied biomass is the ideal input for CFB and entrained flow gasifiers.
-Syngas can be used to produce power or it can be converted by catalytic processes to produce chemicals and fuels.
-Among the retrievable products are methanol, ethanol, dimethylether, butanol, hydrogen, ammonia, and Fischer Tropsch diesel.
+Syngas can be used to produce elelctricity or it can be converted by catalytic processes to produce biobased chemicals and fuels.
+Among the retrievable products are hydrogen, methanol, ethanol, dimethylether, butanol, hydrogen, ammonia, and Fischer Tropsch diesel.
 On the basis of these products further chemicals, polymers and plastics can be produced.
 Also, the syngas itself can be further processed by fermentation into longer chain chemicals such as oleochemicals, polymers and many other products.